MarshalOfficial/lightweight-dynamic-concept/readme.md

 # Basic Objects

-They are multiple basic object that we use to processing user interface elements and behaviour of the forms
+They are multiple basic object that we use to processing user interface elements and behavior of the forms.

 ## Create files and folders